 William G. Pollard once wrote: “Information is a source of learning.
 But unless it is organized, processed, and available to the right people in a format for decision making, it is a burden, not a benefit.”
 Working with copy content for digital products, writers get even closer to the issue, as the texts they usually write are aimed at supporting the goals set behind a particular product, mostly solving problems or improving lives.
-Good copy strengthens design significantly, the poor copy is able to kill great design solutions and hours spent creating code for the app or website.
+Good copy strengthens design significantly, poor copy is able to kill great design solutions and hours spent creating code for the app or website.

 One of our previous articles here in Tubik Blog was devoted to the topic of copywriting for UI.
 Today we would like to continue this theme with a set of practical and useful tips on writing from famous and recognized authors.
-They performed successfully in different genres of literature, mostly fiction, still many tips they give generally about the organization of the writing process, creative approaches and self-critique are applicable and useful for copy content of all kinds.
+They performed successfully in different genres of literature, mostly fiction; still, many tips they give generally about the organization of the writing process, creative approaches, and self-critique are applicable and useful for copy content of all kinds.
 Let’s review the first set and chalk them up for creating a high-quality and user-friendly copy.

 You can’t wait for inspiration.
 You have to go after it with a club.
 (Jack London)

-In one of our articles with tips for designers, we have already unveiled this aspect of the creative job, and the ideas which were offered are also fair for writers, especially those, who are working within particular tasks and products rather than in free creative flow.
+In one of our articles with tips for designers, we have already unveiled this aspect of the creative job, and the ideas which were offered are also fair for writers, especially those who are working within particular tasks and products rather than in free creative flow.
 Creative people often say that they cannot work without necessary inspiration: they are just waiting for the muse which will help them to find the best solution.
-Like it or hate it, but muse which doesn’t arrive on time is not the reasonable explanation of broken deadlines or inappropriate result.
-Therefore, if you want to have a serious name and get respected by the clients, if you set the goal to have the constant flow of projects and earn more and more, find the ways to call your muse when you need it, not waiting when it wants to come.
+Like it or hate it, but muse which doesn’t arrive on time is not the reasonable explanation for broken deadlines or inappropriate results.
+Therefore, if you want to have a serious name and get respected by the clients, if you set the goal to have a constant flow of projects and earn more and more, find ways to call your muse when you need it, not waiting when it wants to come.
 By the way, the process of research and writing drafts is one of the great ways.
-Appetite comes with eating, the muse comes with working.
+Appetite comes with eating, and the muse comes with working.